alissoid/healthy-at-home/README.md

 # About the project
-This tiny website was built as my iProject project.
+This tiny website was built as my iProject product.

 # Built with
 * [ReactJS](tailwindcss.com)